chobdayIbm/react-with-odo/README.md

 ```

 ## Quick Installation
-Note : This is the quickest way and will run a developement server
+Note : This is the quickest way and will run a development server

 In the project directory, run:
 ```
 odo project set myproject
-odo create nodejs hello-react --port 3000/tcp odo url create --port 3000 odo push # first push takes quite long, ~2min for app to deploy using s2i and start
+odo create nodejs hello-react --port 3000/tcp odo url create --port 3000 odo push
 ```
+The first push takes quite long, about 2min for the app to deploy using s2i and start

 ## Uninstall
 ```
-odo app delete app
+odo app delete app -f
 rm -rf .odo
 ```